-If your community or care center has installed television monitors or electronic signage throughout your building, create a television program about the "We're Listening" campaign.
+If your organization has installed television monitors or electronic signage throughout your building, create a television program about the Share Your Experience campaign.

 - Use video and animation if the technology allows it. - Create a three to five slide PowerPoint highlighting message points and testimonials.